LizRelDev/LizRelDev/README.md

 <h1 align="center">
-  <b>Fantasy Renald Zhafar</b>
+  <b>Hola!
+Liz is here!🔥</b>
 </h1>

 Hello There!
-I'm Fantasy, a student currently living in Jepara, Indonesia.
+I'm Liz, a people from Jepara, Indonesia.

-Im just a GitHub user that curently learning about Android Development. users who can just copy someone else's code and paste it into my fork repository...
-Sed
+Im a GitHub user that curently learning about Android Development.

+users who can just copy someone else's code and paste it into my fork repository...

 ---
 ```python